AIDS community mourns as top experts feared killed in downed plane

 The World Health Organization (WHO) said media spokesman Glenn Thomas was among those on board Flight MH17.

-Gregory Hartl, a WHO spokesman, said Thomas had been with the organisation for more than a decade and "will be remembered for his ready laugh and passion for public health."
+Gregory Hartl, a WHO spokesman, said Thomas had been with the organization for more than a decade and "will be remembered for his ready laugh and passion for public health."

 "He will be greatly missed by those who had the opportunity to know him and work with him.
 He leaves behind his partner Claudio and his twin sister Tracey."